briansimiyuj/doctor-appointment-app/README.md

   13. Create a function to update the appointment details
     a.
 Create a setter function to update patient appointments array

+  14. Create a function to update the notes which takes updated note as a parameter
+     a.
+Loop through the notes array and find the note with the same id as the updated note parameter and assign a constant to it
+     b.
+Update the notes state with the updated note
+     c.
+Save the updated notes to localStorage using the patient ID as part of the key

 ### Patient Details Page

 Patient details page will show the patient's details; medical history, allergies, notes, prescription, name and contact information.
 The doctor will be able to add notes, prescription, allergies and medical history.